goibon/goibon.github.io/_games/bunny-nights/bunnynights.md

 thumbnail: bunny-nights-appicon.png
 icon: bunny-nights-appicon-large.png
 cover_image: bunny-nights-resultscreen-good.png
 short-description: A rhythm game developed for Android during my semester at DADIU.
 The game was developed in a single week with a team of 18 people.
+The game was created using Unity3D and all game code was written in C#.
 ---
 * TOC
 {:toc}